Math GR 5510 MAFN Fieldwork

 - The student finds an appropriate internship and gets it approved by the instructor / MAFN director.
 The application instructions are listed below.

-- The student may need to register online, which will result in being put on a waiting list.
+- The student may need to register for the class online, which will result in being put on a waiting list.

 - If you take this course in the summer, and only this course, you may not need to register for Residence Units.